 Historic Wichita Boathouse - Headquarters of the Hall of Fame

-Headquartered in the historic Wichita Boathouse in downtown Wichita, the Hall of Fame is the state's center for honoring greatness in athletes, coaches and teams and for preserving the state's rich sports history and record performances.
+Headquartered in the historic Wichita Boathouse in downtown Wichita, the Kansas Sports Hall of Fame is the state's center for honoring greatness in athletes, coaches and teams and for preserving the state's rich sports history and record performances.
 The Boathouse is also a popular venue rented for private parties, weddings, business meetings and training seminars, watch parties, small trade shows, and press conferences.
-First floor exhibits include the official portraits of all of the enshrinees in the State of Kansas Sports Hall of Fame and displays featuring historic Kansas artifacts.
+First floor exhibits include the official portraits of all of the enshrinees in the Kansas Sports Hall of Fame and displays featuring historic Kansas artifacts.
 The Kansas Sports Hall of Fame's "Walk of Fame" featuring commemorative pavers at the front entrance to the Boathouse is planned for installation during the summer of 2013.
 Situated on the grounds outside the Boathouse is the Jayhawk yacht, one of the yachts utilized by Bill Koch and his America3 team which won the America's Cup race in 1992.

 The Kansas Sports Hall of Fame maintains the official Kansas high school all-time state records and state championship results.
 Recognized as the official standard by the KSHSAA and the media, state records maintained include top performances for teams, athletes, and coaches as well as a compilation of every state champion crowned in every sport by the KSHSAA.

 Looking To the Future

 Special events, inductions, Pride of Kansas awards ceremonies and youth programs are all integral parts of the initiatives aimed at providing statewide educational outreach programs.
 The Kansas Sports Hall of Fame is operated by a private, non-profit 501(c)(3) corporation under the governance of a Governor-appointed Board of Trustees.